 This program provides training in varied business activities in preparation for a beginning management or supervisory position in business, industry, government and nonprofit organizations or as a self-employed manager.
-The Accounting Option provides para-professional training for a variety of accounting positions.
-Graduates will be prepared for immediate employment in the areas of financial accounting, sales, procurement, credit and collections, business research, data compilation and reporting.
+The Accounting Option provides para- professional training for a variety of accounting positions.
+Graduates will be prepared for immediate employment in the areas of financial Graduates will be prepared for immediate employment in the areas of financial accounting, sales, procurement, credit and collections, business research, data compilation and reporting.
 The Data Management Option prepares graduates to use personal computers effectively in a business environment.
+There are emphases in software and networking.
 Graduates will be prepared to fill entry-level positions where microcomputers are used in office management, computer sales, computer support, or local area network management.
 The Sales and Services Option equips graduates for entry-level positions in distributive business fields.
-This option includes marketing, sales, and related courses plus a choice of emphasis in the field of banking, finance, general sales, insurance, or real estate.
+This option includes marketing, sales, and related courses plus a choice of emphasis in the field includes marketing, sales, and related courses plus a choice of emphasis in the field of banking, finance, general sales, insurance, or real estate.

 Accounting Credits

 2040:247 Survey of Basic Economics 3

 2040:251 Human Behavior at Work 3

 2040:260 The Arts and Human Experience 3

-2420:103 The Role of Supervision in Management 3
+2420:103 Essentials of Management Technology 3

 2420:104 Introduction to Business 3

 2420:171 Business Calculations 3

 2420:211 Basic Accounting I 3

 2420:212 Basic Accounting II 3

 2420:213 Basic Accounting III 3

 2420:214 Essentials of Intermediate Accounting 3

 2420:216 Survey of Cost Accounting 3

 2420:217 Survey of Taxation 4

 2420:218 Automated Bookkeeping 2

 2420:243 Survey in Finance 3

-2420:280 Essentials of Law 3
+2420:280 Essentials of Business Law 3

 2440:120 Computer & Software Fundamentals 2

-2440:125 LOTUS 1-2-3° 3 2 2 3 3
+2440:125 LOTUS 1-2-3® 2

 2540:119 Business English 3

-2540:263 Business Communications
+2540:263 Business Communications 3

 2540:289 Career Development for Business Professionals 3

-3300:111 English Composition 4
+3300:111 English Composition I 4

-5540: Physical Education 1
+5540: Physical Education/Wellness 1

 7600:106 Effective Oral Communication 3

 Electives 1

-Data Management

-Software Emphasis COILVIAIC Linpilasis
+Data Management Software Emphasis